-Adult services include Comprehensive and Supported Living Services.
-This includes residential services, adult day services, transportation activities, behavioral services, and other supports needed for people with disabilities so they may live successfully in the community.
-The total cost to serve this population for Imagine! in the last fiscal year was approximately \$18.4 million.
-Of this cost, \$14.9 million was generated through Imagine!'s contract with the State for both Medicaid and State General Funds, as well as fundraising and other revenue.
-Mill Levy funding provided \$3.5 million for adult services, which constitutes approximately 19% of the overall funding for the period.
-Table 1 summarizes the average cost for the year to serve individuals in the adult population.
+The total cost to serve this population for Imagine! in the last fiscal year was approximately \$19.5 million.
+Of this cost, \$16 million was generated through Imagine!'s contract with the State for both Medicaid and State General Funds, as well as fundraising and other revenue.
+Mill Levy funding provided \$3.6 million for adult services, which constitutes approximately 18% of the overall funding for the period.
+The table below summarizes the average cost for the year to serve individuals in the adult population.